Grevillea diffusa: Distribution and habitat

 This grevillea grows in forest or woodland, occasionally in swampy heath and is restricted to Hawkesbury sandstone in the Sydney basin.
 Subspecies constablei is found south of Sydney from Waterfall to Helensburgh and near the Georges River, subspecies diffusa from the lower Georges River to the Illawarra region and subspecies filipendula between Calga and Mount White, north of Sydney.

+Conservation status

+Grevillea diffusa has been listed as Least Concern on the IUCN Red List of Threatened Species.
+Although its distribution is restricted, the population of this species is presumed to be stable and there are currently no major threats impacting it.
+Increased fire regimes may pose a minor threat in some areas of its distribution.